jp-quant/jp-quant.github.io/_posts/2020-06-03-qf_volatility_p2.md

 <img src="https://jp-quant.github.io/images/vol_2/a_vs_c_w.png">

+The **Minimum Variance Portfolio** tells us to allocate the majority of our capital in to *IEF, TLT & SHY*, all of which are **T-Bills**!
+We will observe this result more in-depths below in the next section on Eigen Portfolios.

 ### *Conclusions & Remarks*
 - The discrepancies between our analytical & computational approaches are very small.
 I theorize that this is due to either when approximating the inverse covariance matrix when solving analytically, or computational errors.
 I will add an explanation once I have empirically identified the problem.